Dust destruction by the supernova remnant forward shock in a turbulent interstellar medium: Introduction

-This large disparity does not only originate from different initial conditions but also from the various ways of implementing dust into codes \citep{Slavin2024} and the considered dust transport and destruction mechanisms.
-Especially grain-grain collisions were expected to only have a small impact on the dust destruction and thus often neglected \citep[e.g.][]{Nozawa2006, Bianchi2007, Nozawa2010, Silvia2010, Silvia2012, Micelotta2016, Hu2019, Martinez-Gonzalez2019, Slavin2020, Vasiliev2024, Dedikov2025}.
-However, \citet{Slavin2015} and \citet{Kirchschlager2019} found that the redistribution of grain sizes can work synergistically with other dust destruction mechanisms and thus lead to large destroyed dust masses.
-Furthermore, a magnetic field was also often not taken into account \citep[e.g.][]{Nozawa2006, Bianchi2007, Nozawa2010, Silvia2010, Silvia2012, Martinez-Gonzalez2019, Kirchschlager2020, Slavin2020, Kirchschlager2022, Vasiliev2024, Dedikov2025} although dust grains are charged and thus influenced by it.
-It was found that the effects of the Lorentz force can significantly change the dust destruction efficiency in SNRs provided that high enough magnetic field strengths are present \citep[e.g.][]{Shull1978, Draine1979, Fry2020, Kirchschlager2023, Kirchschlager2024a}.
+This large disparity originates from the different initial conditions, and also from the various ways of implementing dust into codes \citep{Slavin2024} and the considered dust transport and destruction mechanisms.
+In particular, grain-grain collisions were expected to only have a small impact on the dust destruction, and thus were often neglected \citep[e.g.,][]{Nozawa2006, Bianchi2007, Nozawa2010, Silvia2010, Silvia2012, Micelotta2016, Hu2019, Martinez-Gonzalez2019, Slavin2020, Vasiliev2024, Dedikov2025}.
+However, \citet{Slavin2015} and \citet{Kirchschlager2019} found that the redistribution of grain sizes can work synergistically with other dust destruction mechanisms, and thus lead to large amounts of destroyed dust masses.
+Furthermore, a magnetic field was also often not taken into account \citep[e.g.,][]{Nozawa2006, Bianchi2007, Nozawa2010, Silvia2010, Silvia2012, Martinez-Gonzalez2019, Kirchschlager2020, Slavin2020, Kirchschlager2022, Vasiliev2024, Dedikov2025}, although dust grains are charged and thus influenced by it.
+It was found that the effects of the Lorentz force can significantly change the dust destruction efficiency in SNRs provided that high enough magnetic field strengths are present \citep[e.g.,][]{Shull1978, Draine1979, Fry2020, Kirchschlager2023, Kirchschlager2024a}.